mendix/docs/content/en/docs/appstore/connectors/aws/aws-textract.md

 Activities define the actions that are executed in a microflow or a nanoflow.
 For the Amazon Textract connector, they represent actions such as analyzing a document or expense.
 For more information, see [Activities](/refguide/activities/).

-To help you work with multi-page PDF files in a synchronous way, you can use the `JA_SplitPdfPages` helper action to split a PDF File with multiple pages into a list of single-page PDFs.
-The action also supports extracting only a subset of the pages (for example only pages 2 and 3, when page 1 is not relevant).
+To faciliate working with multi-page PDF files the `JA_SplitPdfPages` helper action can be used to split a PDF File with multiple pages into a list of single-page PDFs.
+The action also supports extracting only a subset of the pages.
+Use cases could for example the following:
+- Splitting up a two-pager into to one-pagers and using the synchronous `AnalyzeDocument` action on both.
+- Removing the coverpage that does not contain information of interest from a document.
+- When working with a large PDF-file, extracting a small subset of pages, which contains the information to analyse, e.g. only pages 10-12.

 #### 4.3.1 AnalyzeDocument {#analyzedocument}